preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 ### Use `onInput` instead of `onChange`

-For historical reasons React basically aliased `onChange` to `onInput`.
+For historical reasons, React basically aliased `onInput` to `onChange`.
 The latter is the one that's native to the DOM and supported everywhere.
 The `input` event is what you're looking for in nearly all cases where you want to be notified when the form control is updated.

 ```jsx
 // React